fyzhong97/Fast_NOX/README.md

 #Fast_NOX

-This is a repository for editing Fast_Nox shit.
-Just be better Eric.
+This is a repository for editing Fast_Nox stuff
-Ok mate